pourmalek/covir2/sandbox/CSIM/readme.md

 * Pluses:

-Accepts different input types for vaccines
+Accepts different input types for vaccines - inputs

+Health care demand - outputs

+Vaccine allocation (according to the selected strategy) - outputs (graphs)

 * Minuses:

 First impression to be verified:

-NPIs cannot be fed into model directly, but the model can intake different values of R for different time intervals
+NPIs cannot be fed into model directly, but the model can intake different values of R for different time intervals - inputs

-Visitants seem to not be present
+Visitants seem to not be present - inputs